wallnerryan/gke-pwx-example/CASSANDRA.md

 4. create 3dsnap (creates snapgroup indirectly)
   - Included rules to flushe the tables from the memtable on all cassandra pods.
 5. backup via above 3dsnap
-6. restore from 3dsnap clones
+6. restore cassandra from 3dsnap clones

 ## Create